 But that’s not to be glib about Boston Store or any other store going under.
 The livelihood of those who worked there is about to be disrupted (which I can certainly empathize with).
 The businesses that employed them will readjust and reorganize, with some having to withstand the creditors and, worse, the venture capitalists and liquidators ready to pick them apart.
 Mall owners will also have to deal with more empty space.
 And all will have to adjust to the established reality of competing with online retailers.

 And shoppers?
 You know, the kind of shoppers like me who still love to get their hands right away on the latest styles with the best deals?
 And the kind who always thought going to the mall was fun?
 Well, we feel bummed out a little bit, and we’ll start to recall the good ol’ days, when the malls were filled to the brim with shoppers and, more importantly, retailers.
 Heck, even getting a thrill from just window shopping, rack browsing, and people watching at the mall was enough for me.
 Now it’s all too common to walk or drive past empty lots marked “store space for lease,” if not just sitting empty entirely.

 The only thing that’s constant is change, I know.
 And it’s not like these malls aren’t trying to attract new occupants, or even vice versa.
 But it’s sad to know that a trip to the mall is no longer the enjoyable adventure it used to be.

-A closing note about West Towne Mall: With both Boston Store and Sears closing their West Towne locations, the mall will have just two anchor stores remaining — Dick’s Sporting Goods (which has the space Boston Store once occupied), and JCPenney.
+A closing note about West Towne Mall: With both Boston Store and Sears closing their West Towne locations, the mall will have just two anchor stores remaining — Dick’s Sporting Goods (which has the space Boston Store once occupied until the mid-2000s), and JCPenney.
 Yes, JCP has had their own struggles this decade.
 But, no, there’s been no indication that either of its two Madison locations are on the verge of shuttering.
 Well, the last time I checked anyway.